-Supply chains are not alike.
+Supply chains are not all alike.
 They may be similar, but each will be unique in many ways.
 While you can sometimes apply the same strategies, tactics and operations to different supply chains, the outcomes will always vary.

 Simply put, we help our clients develop the right supply chain and logistics programs for the client’s business.
-We do not fit the client to some existing plan, nor do we take a cookie-cutter one – size fits all approach to supply chain.
+We do not fit the client to some existing plan, nor do we take a cookie-cutter, one-size-fits-all approach to supply chain.

 Our solutions, whether a network design, a distribution center, or a transportation program, will fit the way the client operates, and be flexible to allow for changes in the way the client grows, and how the market changes.
 Our solutions are tailored for each client, and never look like a housedress on a cow.

 This Website is our educational contribution to the logistics and supply chain.
 Started in 2011 as a simple blog site, WATP continues to evolve into the premier source for individuals looking for practitioner to practitioner knowledge and advice.
 Our simple goal is to improve leadership, professionalism, thinking and execution in any supply chain.
 Since 2011 we have welcomed successful practitioners to contribute their first-hand experiences and thinking to our body of knowledge.